 It really is just a case of a bad choice of colour, the fragrance blend is wonderful, so it was thinking cap on and rework it, I wasn't going to waste the soap and fragrance!

 So, if things didn't go according to plan, don't be disheartened, if you, like me, are unhappy with the results of your Melt & Pour Soap, you can melt it down and begin again!

-I made life easy by using our Silicone Loaf Mould for my first project, so the measurements were perfect for that mould, but we switched to my Silicone Tray Mould for my remake.
+I made life easy by using our Flexible Mould - Loaf (Regular) for my first project, so the measurements were perfect for that mould, but we switched to my Silicone Tray Mould for my remake.
 You can of course make another loaf.
 For the re-make ensure that the melted soap is not hotter than 60°C to avoid melting into the layers as you pour each successive layer on top.
 If you want squares, rather than a slices choose our Small Square Silicone Slab Mould as we did.

 Notes from my diary for the original loaf: